yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

  * roles: Can be group (can't no login) and user
  * group: can't login

-PostgreSQL have default roles that provide access to some database information, you can find this informations [here](https://www.postgresql.org/docs/11/default-roles.html), In addition  have a default user (superuser) called generally `postgres`
+PostgreSQL has default roles that provide access to some database information - you can find more information [here](https://www.postgresql.org/docs/11/default-roles.html).
+In addition, there is a default superuser, generally called `postgres`.

 In the following sections, we will see  some common activities to manage roles and user in PostgreSQL